 'Poisonous plants and fungi in New Zealand - A guide for parents, schools and child minders' pick up or order for $15 from our offices.

-Read our Waikato Regional Pest Management Strategy.
+Read our Waikato Regional Pest Management Plan.

 Although this content has been prepared in good faith from a number of sources believed to be reliable, Waikato Regional Council does not give any guarantee that all information contained is accurate or complete, or that advice given will be appropriate in all circumstances.